twindle-co/twindle/docs/TEAM.md

 |[Neaz Mahmood](https://github.com/Neaz-Mahmood)|I am from Dhaka, Bangladesh.
 I am a second year Computer Science undergraduate.
 I know basic html, css, javascript.
 I am here to learn & contribute to 'twindle'.
 This is my first open source project.|
 |[Predrag](https://github.com/stamenkovic-dev)| I'm from Serbia, and I have only basic knowledge of HTML and CSS, but I'm here to learn more about web development and team play at coding.|
 |[Franklin U.O.
 Ohaegbulam](https://github.com/frankiefab100)| I'm comfortable working with HTML and CSS, with basic knowledge of JavaScript.
 I'm from Nigeria and love talking about accessibility, inclusive design and web animation.|
 |[OmoloG] (https://github.com/geowen74) | I am from Nairobi, Kenya.
-I have knowledge on html, css and basic in javascript and mysql and i aspire to be a full stack web developer.
+I have knowledge on HTML, CSS and basic in Javascript and mysql and i aspire to be a full-stack web developer.
  ---

 <br/>